grimy86/CCI25/readme.md

 - Add this folder to your windows defender exclusions as it might remove valuable resources.
 - Don't jump from topic to topic unless you know what you're doing.
 Most of the "steps" build on top of eachother.
 - Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) that make reading better.
+- If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) to clarify it.
+- Keep note of where you left off studying and make bookmarks in your browser application.

 ## 📂 Repository Structure
 ```mermaid